dyna-dot/expo/docs/pages/versions/unversioned/introduction/why-not-expo.md

 sidebar_title: Limitations
 ---

-> *Not knowing the limitations of your tools limits your success at using them.*
+> *Your success will be limited if you don't know the limitations of your tools.*
 >
 > &mdash; *Confucius <small>(but not really)</small>*